Learnability Window in Gated Recurrent Neural Networks: Discussion and future directions

+The taxonomy admits a third, still more favorable regime: a logarithmic envelope decay would yield near-exponential growth of the window with data, the least demanding regime in terms of sample complexity requirements.
+We do not observe it in our experiments, which realize only the exponential and power-law regimes.
+This does not establish that it is unattainable; whether deep learning models can sustain a logarithmic regime in realistic settings remains an open question for future research.

+\paragraph{Broader implications.} Temporal learnability is limited less by the size of the training set than by the envelope decay class, which the architecture--optimizer pair biases through the dispersion of the effective time scales distribution.
+Under heavy-tailed fluctuations, this distinction becomes more evident: adding data yields diminishing returns within a fixed decay class, whereas changing the decay class can shift the system to significantly broader horizons outright.

-More broadly, the framework introduced here is not tied to a specific architecture.
-It applies to learning systems trained with SGD-like optimizers whenever signals must propagate through long chains of Jacobians.
-We focused on gated recurrent networks because their dynamics admit a transparent interpretation in terms of tunable time scales, making the connection between temporal credit assignment, effective learning rates, and statistical detectability explicit.
-Similar limitations are expected in deep or sequence models where temporal depth can be traded for layer depth, suggesting that the notion of finite-horizon learnability extends beyond classical recurrent settings.
+More broadly, the framework is not tied to a specific architecture or optimizer.
+We focus on gated recurrent networks because their dynamics admit a transparent interpretation in terms of tunable time scales, but similar limitations are expected in any learning system trained with SGD-like optimization, where signals propagate through long chains of Jacobians, including deep or sequence models where temporal depth can be traded for layer depth~\cite{sieber2024understanding}.

-Finally, our results raise a deeper open question: why do some architectures spontaneously develop broad time-scale spectra during training, while others collapse to synchronized dynamics?
-The present framework establishes which scaling regimes are statistically viable under finite data and heavy-tailed noise by characterizing how envelope decay and noise statistics jointly constrain detectability.
-It does not, however, explain how training dynamics explore the space of accessible regimes or why particular configurations are selected.
-A complementary dynamical theory addressing the emergence or collapse of mixed time scales--potentially arising from the coupled evolution of states, gates, and parameters--would be an important step toward a unified understanding of long-range memory formation in trained deep learning systems.
+Finally, the present framework establishes which scaling regimes are statistically viable under finite data and heavy-tailed fluctuations, but does not explain how training dynamics navigate the space of accessible regimes.
+A natural next step is the development of a stochastic model describing the evolution of the effective learning rates during training: a theory of how time-scale spectra emerge, broaden, or collapse as the architecture and the optimizer co-evolve.
+Such a dynamical theory would complement the learnability analysis presented here with an account of long-range memory formation, addressing the open question of why and how some trained networks self-organize into broad time-scale mixtures, while others collapse to synchronized dynamics.